LlessReal/Linux-Notes/eJPT notes.md

 ## Evaluate information and criticality or impact of vulnerabilities

 ### Information Gathering
-Tools / web technology identifiers
+<br> Tools / web technology identifiers
-Wappalyzer is a cloud-based tool that identifies the technologies used to build websites.
-It is  the browser plug in built with (recommended) whatweb from Kali Linux Tools provides info about the tech used on the website Httrack is a website copier that downloads websites to a local directory
+<br> Wappalyzer is a cloud-based tool that identifies the technologies used to build websites.
+It is  the browser plug in built with (recommended)
+<br> whatweb from Kali Linux Tools provides info about the tech used on the website
+<br> Httrack is a website copier that downloads websites to a local directory

-netcraft is used to find out what technologies are used by a website | https://sitereport.netcraft.com/ Builtwith is the same robots.txt contains a list of directories that aren’t indexed by search engines sitemap.xml does
+<br> netcraft is used to find out what technologies are used by a website | https://sitereport.netcraft.com/
+<br> Builtwith is the same
+<br> robots.txt contains a list of directories that aren’t indexed by search engines
+<br> sitemap.xml does

-Sublist3r can be used to perform a subdomain brute force. | https://github.com/aboul3la/Sublist3r
+<br> Sublist3r can be used to perform a subdomain brute force. | https://github.com/aboul3la/Sublist3r

-DNS footprinting
+### DNS footprinting
-dnsrecon is a tool in kali for dns footprinting dnsrecon -d website.com | or dnsdumpster.com (better visual output)
+<br> dnsrecon is a tool in kali for dns footprinting
+<br> dnsrecon -d website.com | or dnsdumpster.com (better visual output)
-dnsenum is another tool in kali that performs zonetransfers as well.
+<br> dnsenum is another tool in kali that performs zonetransfers as well.

 - sudo dnsenum —enum -f “/usr/share/dnsenum/dns.txt” salesforce.com